cipher387/osint_stuff_tool_collection/README.md

 </br><a href='http://mac.lc'>Mac Address Search Tool</a> — search by full Mac adress, part of Mac adress (prefix), vendor name or brand name
 </br><a href="https://www.hashatit.com/">Hashatit.com</a> — hastag searchengine.
 Search in twitter, instagram, facebook, youtube, pinterest
 </br><a href="https://www.goo.ne.jp/">Goo.ne.jp</a> — beautiful japanese search engine
-</br><a href="https://explainshell.com/">Explain Shell</a> — this site will help you quickly understand terminal commands-lines from articles, manuals, and tutorials
 </br><a href='https://firebounty.com'>Firebounty</a> — Bug bounty search engine
 </br><a href='https://github.com/rlyonheart/thedevilseye'>TheDevilsEye</a> — Search links in #darknet (.onion domain zone) from command line without using a Tor network.
 </br><a href='https://peteyvid.com'>Peteyvid</a> — search engine for 70 video hosting sites